Khaled al-Johani: Court case

 On 22 February 2012, al-Johani appeared before the Specialized Criminal Court in Riyadh, a court used to try suspected terrorists (such as members of Al-Qaeda in the Arabian Peninsula), but also used to try peaceful dissidents and human rights activists.

 Al-Johani was charged with "support of demonstrations, presence at the location of a demonstration, and communications with the foreign media in a manner that harmed the reputation of the Kingdom of Saudi Arabia."
 His case was adjourned to April 2012.

 Al-Johani had no access to a lawyer between his arrest and his 22 February court appearance.
 He was permitted to contact a lawyer following the court appearance.

 On 22 February, Philip Luther of Amnesty International criticised the trial, stating "The fact that he is appearing before a court that was originally established to handle terrorism-related charges only adds insult to injury.
 This trial is utterly unwarranted.
 We call on the Saudi authorities to release him and others held on similar charges immediately and unconditionally."
 In February 2012, Amnesty International called for al-Johani to be released "immediately and unconditionally".
 The trial was expected to continue after al-Johani's 25 July 2012 temporary release.

+According to Eman al-Nafjan, writing in June 2014, al-Johani's total imprisonment was for two years.